We’ve been desensitized to reports of innocent people being shot.

 Whether it’s within our homes, communities, or around the globe, we’re to minister with vitality, giving generously and freely.

-We don’t have all the answers, and most likely never will on this side of heaven, but even without, God gives us the ability to extend and be powerful forces of love and grace to a hurting world.
+We don’t have all the answers, and most likely never will on this side of heaven, but even without, God gives us the ability to extend ourselves and be powerful forces of love and grace to a hurting world.

 Romans 3:23 For all have sinned and fall short of the glory of God.